-We love this tool that helps us increase our reach on Pinterest and schedule pins to Pinterest.
+We love this tool Tailwind.
+It helps us increase our reach on Pinterest and schedule pins to Pinterest.
 Check out the 7 steps for freelancers to use Tailwind for Pinterest.
-Plus you can also get a 30-day free trial of the tool that so many freelancers are using right now.
+Plus, you can also get a 30-day free trial of the tool that so many freelancers are using right now.

 Being a guest on a podcast will expand your reach.
 With being on someone else’s podcast you’re talking to a whole new audience that’s being introduced to you (possibly for the first time) and they want to hear your story.
 After you’ve been on a podcast, you’ll receive traffic to your website or lead magnet.

 To be a guest on a podcast, you need to pitch a story or idea that the hosts listeners audience would want to hear.
 So look at the hosts podcast and consider what story their audience would want to hear that would inspire, motivate, or entertain them.